jaylac2000/Quests/README.md

 - Detailed config.yml
 - Built in UI (FormAPI)
 - Custom Quests
-- Multiple Quests
+- Multiple Quests (unlimited)
-- Multiple Categories
+- Multiple Categories(unlimited
 - Custom Rewards (using commands)
 - Messages can be configured in the config.yml